The Importance of Dust Distribution in Ionizing-photon Escape: NIRCam and MIRI Imaging of a Lyman Continuum-emitting Galaxy at z ~ 3.8: Discussion

 Following \citet{Bolton2007}, we generate Ly$\alpha$ profiles for different $N_{\rm{HI}}$ values by modeling the optical depth of Ly$\alpha$ as an ensemble of \ion{H}{1} atoms along the line of sight -- effectively summing a series of Voigt profiles.
 We fix the Doppler parameter $b=10$ km/s\footnote{This is commonly used in literature.
-For $10^4$ K gas, one can derive $b=\sqrt{2k_BT/m_H} \approx 13$ km/s.} and assume the Ly$\alpha$ redshift matches the systemic redshift of Ion1\footnote{Fitting the observed Ly$\alpha$ profile with the model yields a best-fit $N_{\rm{HI}}=10^{20.6\pm0.2}\,\rm{cm^{-2}}$ and a Ly$\alpha$ redshift offset of $\Delta v=-120\pm170$ km/s from the systematic redshift of Ion1.}.
+For $10^4$ K gas, one can derive $b=\sqrt{2k_BT/m_H} \approx 13$ km/s.} and assume the Ly$\alpha$ redshift matches the systemic redshift of Ion1\footnote{Fitting the observed Ly$\alpha$ profile with the model yields a best-fit $N_{\rm{HI}}=10^{20.6\pm0.2}\,\rm{cm^{-2}}$ and a Ly$\alpha$ redshift offset of $\Delta v=-120\pm170$ km/s from the systemic redshift of Ion1.}.
 As shown in Figure \ref{fig:lya}, models with $N_{\rm{HI}} \in [10^{20.5},\,10^{21}]\,\rm{cm^{-2}}$ reproduce the observed profile reasonably well, in good agreement with the SED-inferred $N_{\rm{HI}}$.
 Thus, the new JWST observations presented in this work also provide a natural explanation for the coexistence of LyC emission and Ly$\alpha$ absorption in Ion1.

 More stringent constraints on the relationship between the LyC and Ly$\alpha$ properties of Ion1 will require (1) an LyC map with much higher S/N and (2) spatially resolved, high spectral resolution Ly$\alpha$ spectroscopy.
-To date, the only known $z>2$ LyC-emitting galaxy that permits a detailed comparison of the spatial distributions of LyC and Ly$\alpha$ escapes is the Sunburst Arc at $z\sim2.4$ where a single LyC-emitting region is lensed into 12 distinct images, effectively sampling 12 different sightlines toward that region \citep{Rivera-Thorsen2019}.
+At $z\sim0.3$, the LaCOS survey recently obtained Ly$\alpha$ imaging for a sample of 42 galaxies with existing LyC observations from HST/COS, reporting strong correlations between Ly$\alpha$ and LyC emission when measured over small physical scales \citep{LeReste2025lacos,SaldanaLopez2025lacos}.
+At high redshifts, to date, the only known $z>2$ LyC-emitting galaxy that permits a detailed comparison of the spatial distributions of LyC and Ly$\alpha$ escapes is the Sunburst Arc at $z\sim2.4$ where a single LyC-emitting region is lensed into 12 distinct images, effectively sampling 12 different sightlines toward that region \citep{Rivera-Thorsen2019}.
 Notably, sightlines exhibiting stronger LyC emission also show higher Ly$\alpha$ emission equivalent width and escape fraction \citep{Kim2023}.
 Therefore, it is possible that the region from which Ion1's LyC escapes may also be associated with a weak Ly$\alpha$ emission component.
 However, this emission component, if it exists, could easily be smeared out by the stronger absorption feature in a seeing-limited, low-resolution spectrum, such as the current VIMOS spectrum.

 Unfortunately, for LyC-emitting galaxies like Ion1 that are not strongly lensed, obtaining LyC imaging and IFU Ly$\alpha$ spectroscopy of the required quality is extremely challenging, if not impossible, with current facilities.
 The tremendous improvements in both imaging and IFU spectroscopic sensitivity at UV wavelengths offered by future instruments, such as BlueMUSE\footnote{\url{https://bluemuse.univ-lyon1.fr}} and the Habitable Worlds Observatory\footnote{\url{https://science.nasa.gov/astrophysics/programs/habitable-worlds-observatory/}}, will be critical for making such detailed studies possible.